alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-speaking-with-kafir.md

 lang: en
 locale: en
 note: true
-excerpt: "It is permissible, if there is no fear of temptation, and only as much as is necessary."
+summary: "It is permissible, if there is no fear of temptation, and only as much as is necessary."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz